lukepighetti/durl/README.md

 ## Requirements

 - You must have Dart installed on your system
-- You must have a Discord app created
+- You must have a [Discord app](https://discord.com/developers/applications)

 A bot account is HIGHLY RECOMMENDED.
 User accounts are severely limited by Discord's API and Terms of Service.
 That said, a full user Oauth2 flow is